sstsimulator/sst-macro/docs/developer/developer.md

 #### 3.1.1: Basic Class<a name="subsec:basicClass"></a>

 Most classes are manually managed, being explicitly deleted.
 Whenever possible, smart pointers should be avoided since they create thread-safety headaches.
-Classes in SST-macro can inherit from the top-level class `ptr_type`, which exists in `namespace sprockit`.
+For cases where manual deletion is cumbersome, classes in SST-macro can inherit from the top-level class `ptr_type`, which exists in `namespace sprockit`.
 The examples here can be found in the code repository in `tutorials/programming/basic`.

 To begin, you just need to include the appropriate header file, declare the namespace desired, and start the class declaration (see `illustration.h`).